Xavier Ros-Oton: Honors and awards

 In 2017, he received both the Rubio de Francia Prize from the Royal Spanish Mathematical Society and the Antonio Valle Prize from the Spanish Society of Applied Mathematics.

 In 2018, he was the youngest PI of an ERC Starting Grant.

 Then, in 2019, he received the Scientific Research Award from the Fundacion Princesa de Girona.

 In 2021 he was awarded the Stampacchia Gold Medal in recognition of outstanding contributions to the field of Calculus of Variations.

+In 2023 was awarded with the Ferran Sunyer i Balaguer Prize for the book "Integro-Differential Elliptic Equations", with X. Fernandez-Real.

+In 2023 the government of China at the International Congress of Basic Science give to him the Frontiers of Science Awards, international prize given to 86 papers in all areas of Mathematics published in 2018–2022.